The Vessel Consumption tab includes the following sections:

 Beaufort, Sea State, and Sea Swell options are defined in the Data Center.

 |Enable Vessel Bunker Grade

 For LNG vessels, relates to the calculation of the amount of IFO (or other designated "FOE" fuel type) needed in order to accelerate to a given speed higher than the NBOG speed when in dual-fuel mode.
 When this config flag is enabled, this amount is calculated as the difference between (a) the IFO consumption at actual speed and (b) the FOE equivalent of the LNG consumption at the NBOG speed.
 When this config flag is disabled or by default, this amount is calculated as the difference between (a) the IFO consumption at actual speed and (b) the IFO consumption at NBOG speed.

-An additional constant representing a default ending bunker quantity will be added into the Voyage Estimate maximum lift calculation in cases where the initial bunker quantities are not specified in the estimate.
+An additional constant representing a default ending bunker quantity (Ending Bunker ROB Margin on the Vessel form) will be added into the Estimate maximum lift calculation in cases where the initial bunker quantities are not specified in the Estimate.